Topics Map > Media Delivery > Engage

 - Review ways to make your course accessible

 Creating your Syllabus

-- If using an Engage eText, consider this language: Engage - Sample language for syllabi and Canvas courses using an Engage eText
+- If using Engage eText, consider this language to make things clearer for your students (and remind them they do not have to purchase anything additionally): Engage - Sample language for syllabi and Canvas courses using an Engage eText

-- For publisher DLT users, consider this when crafting your syllabus: Engage - Sample language for syllabi and Canvas courses using a publisher Digital Learning Tool (DLT)
+- For publisher DLT users, consider this when crafting your syllabus to make things clearer for your students (and remind them they do not have to purchase anything additionally): Engage - Sample language for syllabi and Canvas courses using a publisher Digital Learning Tool (DLT)

 - To add accessibility language to your syllabus, review McBurney’s suggestions